Back to Freepik Calendar

 India

-The Earth Day Network India Trust.
+Earth Day in India: A social movement.
 Earth Day is a very influential date in India.
 They launch many different programs and drive initiatives to take care of the planet.
 It has become a social movement.
-The creation of the Earth Day Network India Trust has led to global cleanups, such as the cleanup of river Ganga (more than 10,000kg of rubbish and waste were removed!)
-There are actions related to trees as well: #Trees4Earth tries to raise awareness among citizens in order to restore natural habitats by planting trees.
-Likewise, Indians also try to protect their flora and fauna, as there are about 1,000 species that are on the International Union for Conservation of Nature’s Red List–as the Asian elephant.
-They also focus on ending the plastic pollution, reducing its use and managing plastic waste.
-In the same way, the Earth Day Network India Trust also encourages global climate literacy, so people can make educated decisions with regards to the environment.
+The creation of the Earth Day Network India Trust has led to global cleanups, such as the cleanup of the river Ganga, where more than 10,000kg of rubbish and waste were removed!
+There are also actions related to trees that aim to restore natural habitats by planting trees.
+One of these actions is called #Trees4Earth, which tries to raise awareness among citizens.
+Additionally, Indians work hard to protect their flora and fauna.
+For instance, around 1,000 species are on the International Union for Conservation of Nature's Red List, such as the Asian elephant.
+They also focus on ending plastic pollution, reducing its use, and managing plastic waste.
+In the same way, the Earth Day Network India Trust also encourages global climate literacy so people can make educated decisions with regard to the environment.

 Switzerland